opnsense/docs/source/manual/unbound.rst

                                       trouble as the data in the cache might not match up with the actual data anymore.
 TTL for Host cache entries            Time to live in seconds for entries in the host cache.
                                       The host cache contains round-trip timing, lameness and EDNS support information.
+Keep probing down hosts               Keep probing hosts that are down in the infrastructure host cache.
+Hosts that are down
+                                      are probed about every 120 seconds with an exponential backoff.
+If hosts do not respond within this time period, they are marked as down for the duration of the host cache TTL.
+                                      This setting can be used in conjunction with "TTL for Host cache entries" to increase responsiveness if internet connectivity bounces happen frequently.
 Number of Hosts to cache              Number of hosts for which information is cached.
 Unwanted Reply Threshold              If enabled, a total number of unwanted replies is kept track of in every
                                       thread.
 When it reaches the threshold, a defensive action is taken and